epi2me-labs/wf-teloseq/README.md

 ### Processing of alignments
 After alignment, the alignments are used to aggregate stats based on the reference contigs.
 One final filtering step is first performed here, which is based on the Gap compressed identity between the query sequence and the target reference, as calculated by minimap2.
-Any read with an identity of less than 0.8 is excluded from the estimated telomere length statistics.
+Any read with an identity of less than 0.8 and a mapping quality of less than 20 is excluded from the estimated telomere length statistics.
 Only primary alignments are used in this aggregation, and only those from reads which have the `qc:Z` tag set with a value of `Good`, indicating they passed all initial filtering steps.

 After this stage a tagged BAM file containing both mapped and unmapped reads is produced and output per sample.